datastax/nodejs-driver/doc/upgrade-guide/README.md

 - Deprecated properties `handler`, `request` and `retryOnTimeout` were removed.
 - `options` property was replaced by `executionInfo` which is an instance of `ExecutionInfo`.

+---

 ## 2.0

+The following is a list of changes made in version 2.0 of the driver that are relevant when upgrading from version 1.x.

 ### API Changes